PHP Print Statements

 - echo() – This is the most widely used output statement in PHP.
 Using this statement we can print one or more string.
 We can use this statement to have a string to print which may or may not enclosed with brackets.
-But, if we need to print multiple string that are comma separated, they shouldn’t be enclosed with brackets.
-Following code will explain what is possible and what is not in the usage of echo statement.
+But, if we need to print multiple strings that are comma separated, they shouldn’t be enclosed in brackets.
+The following code will explain what is possible and what is not in the usage of echo statement.

 // Output AppleOrangeGrapes

 - print() – Unlike echo(), this function will print only one value to the browser.
 For example,